 Some aspects of the guest experience are timeless.
 Travelers tend to expect, among many other things, cleanliness, complimentary shampoo, proximity to business meetings or key attractions, and a great view.

-But with emerging technologies and evolving guest expectations, hotels are having to play catch up to stay current with guest needs.
-Here are six things the 2016 guest wants from hotels.
+But with emerging technologies and evolving guest needs, hotels are having to play catch up to stay current with guest needs.
+Here six hotel guest expectations.

 After price and location, this may very well be the most important factor in a guest’s decision to book.
 A survey by J.D.
 Power discovered that, along with breakfast and parking, free Wi-Fi is one of the most essential amenities for travelers.
 According to Gallup, many guests would give up some amenities in exchange for complimentary Wi-Fi, while others still would be willing to pay extra for better connectivity.
 For many guests, Wi-Fi is a necessity, not a privilege, and they chafe at the suggestion that they should have to pay for a service the coffee shop down the street is offering for free.

 With an influx of new players in the hospitality sphere (think sharing services such as Airbnb and HomeAway), hotels need to show potential guests that they’ll get more bang for their buck by staying at their properties than they would at a local’s apartment.
+It’s time to go above hotel guest expectations.
 It doesn’t matter what the price is, as long as they feel that what they’re getting for it is worth it.
 Research from a Fast Company article has shown that Millennial business travelers are more likely to book a slightly more expensive room if they perceive that it offers more value than the cheaper option.

 Mobile check-in and check-out

-Mobile bookings are here to stay, but the industry’s use of the smartphone doesn’t end there.
+Mobile bookings are here to stay, but the industry’s use of the smartphone doesn’t end there – it’s time to go above hotel guest expectations.
 Travel-weary guests are no longer keen to stand in line for fifteen minutes while the group ahead of them checks in.
 TripAdvisor found that 34 percent of travelers want their accommodation to offer a mobile check-in option.
 As the service becomes more ubiquitous, this number can only rise.

 The guest of the 21st century is more environmentally conscious than the guest of decades past, More and more people are making changes in lifestyle to counter the effects of climate change.
 Increasingly, travelers are voting for more eco-friendly hotels with their wallets.
 An article from Skift revealed that an estimated 62 percent of travelers consider the impact on the environment when booking hotels, and 17 percent said they’d even be willing to pay more for eco-features.
 As an added bonus, eco-features can even save hotels money — lights that turn off when the guest leaves the room, for example, can reduce hydro costs.